-The Target Completes Bus Cycles option specifies that emulation memory accesses in the range be terminated by the target system DSACK signal.
+The Target Completes Bus Cycles option specifies that emulation memory accesses in the range be terminated by the target system DSACK and STERM signals.
 This makes the timing of emulation memory accesses the same as target system memory accesses.

 For non-mapped memory areas, select any of the memory types in the Other option box.